proximax-storage/xpx-chain-devportal-docs/docs/protocol/node.md

 Deploy a Sirius Chain full node for learning and development purposes.

-- Deploying a test net node (upcoming)
+- Deploying a testnet node (upcoming)
 - Configuring a private network (upcoming)
 - Creating a custom plugin (upcoming)